-CLINICAL /PATIENT CARE SETTINGS Clinical/Patient Care settings uniform (Scrubs) Uniform (scrubs) approved by TTUHSC EP Gayle Greve Hunt School of Nursing must be clean, neat and pressed.
+CLINICAL /PATIENT CARE SETTINGS Clinical/Patient Care settings uniform (Scrubs) and Personal Protective Equipment (PPE) Uniform (scrubs) approved by TTUHSC EP Gayle Greve Hunt School of Nursing must be clean, neat and pressed.
 Uniform may not be overly snug or tight and must allow for free mobility.
+Bottoms must be straight leg, not tapered, and extend to cover the entire ankle.
+Mental Health Facilities: Students attending clinical rotations at mental health facilities and some community clinical sites may wear a black polo shirt and khaki pants approved by TTUHSC EP.
+When choosing a patient, students may wear the approved polo shirt and khaki pants provide they also wear their white coat to the facility.
+At the direction of the course/clinical faculty and/or the health care affiliate, students are required to wear and maintain PPE as instructed.
+Facial hair cannot interfere with N-95 mask seal and surgical caps may not possess what they deem as offensive symbols or wording.
 Shoes White or black, non-porous material.
 Neat, clean and well kept.
-Completely enclosed shoe.
+Completely enclosed shoe that covers entire foot and heel areas.
+Crocs or shoes with heel straps are not permitted.
 Socks/Hosiery White or natural colored and clean.
 Hosiery may be worn with uniform skirts or dresses.
 Lab Coat White, clean and pressed.
 At faculty's request, lab coats may be worn in the clinical setting.
+Only a white lab coat may be worn over the uniform while in a clinical health care setting.
+A white or black, plain (without pattern), long sleeved shirt may be worn under scrub top.
 TTUHSC EP GGHSON Nursing Patch Must be permanently affixed to the left pocket area of the uniform (scrubs) and front lab coat.
-ID badge with photo - I or as designated by the school Professional Nursing Pins Refrain from wearing at clinical settings.
-Hair Clean and neat.
-Hair that extends past the chin must be pulled back and secure not obstruct peripheral vision or contaminate a sterile field.
-Makeup In moderation to promote a professional image.
+ID badge with photo Per HSCEP OP 76.02, students are required to visibly wear (above the waist, at the chest area, and facing forward at all times) the official TTUHSC EP identification badge at all times while on or off-campus, in clinical patient settings or as designated by the school.
+Professional Nursing Pins Refrain from wearing at clinical settings.
+Hair and Head Coverings Clean and neat.
+Hair that extends past the chin must be pulled back and secured to not obstruct peripheral vision or contaminate a sterile field.
+Hair colors may not be ornamental in nature, e.g. pink/blue/purple, etc. Beards must be clean and neatly trimmed.
+Facial hair must not interfere with N-95 mask seal.
+No excessive ornaments or non-approved head coverings may be worn.
+Makeup and Eyelashes In moderation to promote a professional image.
+Neutral colored face and eye makeup only.
+Neither false eyelashes nor eyelash extensions of any kind are permitted.

 Nails Clean and well groomed (fine motor skills should not be limited by nail length).
 No nail polish, of any kind, is permitted.
 No artificial nails or gel manicure.
-Jewelry Worn in moderation, i.e. one non-dangling earring and/or small stud per ear.
+Fingernails cannot extend more than 1/4 inch past the tip of the finger.
+Jewelry and Body Art Worn in moderation, i.e. one non-dangling earring and/or small stud per ear.
 Multiple rings and or high gem mounting and/or dangling bracelets, necklaces and earrings are not permitted.
 Recommend single band rings.
 Ear gauges - colored disks must be removed.
 Will permit ear gauges that are clear in color.
+Body art must be covered and not visible in the clinical/simulation lab setting.